 Moreover, as a good mom or dad, it is also very important that you lead by example so that your children will adopt positive values.

-As a challenge, choose from among the random acts of kindness ideas listed above and do it daily for the next two weeks.
+As a challenge, choose from among this list of the 55 random acts of kindness ideas that we just provided and do a few daily for the next month.
 Record your experiences, thoughts and insights in a journal.
 When possible, share your experience in the comments below.

 Lastly, check out this definitive guide with over 200 ideas for staying energized throughout the day.